Eastern Michigan University

 The Equality Knowledge Project also makes tuition awards to two Eastern Michigan University students.
 With the support and guidance of a faculty sponsor, graduate or undergraduate students complete equality issue research.
 Completed projects will be sponsored to either the Graduate Research Fair or the Undergraduate Research Symposium.
 Click here for a Student Research Award application.

-Through the Equality Knowledge Project, The Center for the Study of Equality and Human Rights has awarded research support to:
+Through the Equality Knowledge Project, The Equality Research Center has awarded research support to: